Skycoder42/QtAutoUpdater/README.md

 [![BSD3 License](https://img.shields.io/badge/license-BSD3-blue.svg?style=flat)](https://opensource.org/licenses/BSD-3-Clause)

 The Qt auto updater library is a library to automatically check for updates and install them.
 This repository includes:
- - A library with the basic updater (without any GUI) and an update scheduler
+ - A library with the basic updater (without any GUI)
  - A second library that requires the first one and adds basic GUI features

 Github repository: https://github.com/Skycoder42/QtAutoUpdater